Hamid-xb/WebGame/README.md

 Welcome to **Fighting Game** — a fast-paced 1v1 combat game where timing, reflexes, and skill decide who walks away victorious.

 ## About the Game
-Fighting Game is a competitive action game focused on intense battles, responsive controls, and classic fighting mechanics.
-Choose your fighter, master unique moves, and defeat your opponent in high-energy matches.
+Fighting Game is a competitive action game focused on intense battles, responsive controls, classic fighting mechanics, and defeat your opponent in high-energy matches.

 ## Features
 - 👊 Classic 1v1 fighting gameplay
-- 🧠 Unique fighters with different abilities and combos
 - ⚡ Smooth animations and responsive controls
 - 🕹️ Local multiplayer support
-- 🏆 Health bars, rounds, and knockout system
+- 🏆 Health bars, and knockout system

 ## Controls
 | Action        | Key |